chalklab/Dataset-NIST-TRC-MySQL/README.md

 This repository provides a MySQL database populated with data from ThermoML (XML) files documented at https://trc.nist.gov/ThermoML/ and available at https://doi.org/10.18434/mds2-2422.
-The data available is three files:
+The data is available
+is:
 - [trcv2_cws](mysql/trcv2_cws.sql.zip): full database with crosswalk tables (only needed for conversion to JSON-LD)
 - [trcv2](mysql/trcv2.sql.zip): full database
 - [trcv2_model](mysql/trcv2_model.sql): empty database, data model only